 Please note that it will be Falmouth Theatre Guild’s policy that all members of our shows’ production teams (cast, musicians, stage crew) be fully vaccinated for COVID-19 prior to participation in a show for the ’21-’22 season.

-Dialog to review before auditions:
+Ensemble music to review before auditions:

 JIGGER CRAIGIN (bass; 40s-?) is a greedy, self-serving con man who acts as a (bad) father figure to Billy.
 He has a sense of humor but it’s usually at someone else’s expense.
 Unquestionably the villain of the piece; few if any redeeming qualities.